okinawabob/um/ifsm201.md

 #### Academic Integrity Tutorial must be completed before Week 6

 - Begin working through the Academic Integrity Tutorial this week.
-This tutorial is not due until Week 6, but you must score a 90% or higher on the Academic Integrity Tutorial quiz to pass which may take several attempts at this quiz.
+This tutorial is not due until Week 6, but you must score a 90% or higher on-  the Academic Integrity Tutorial quiz to pass which may take several attempts at this quiz.
 After receiving 90% or above you need to download the certificate as a PDF file and upload to its assignment folder.
 The [Academic Integrity Tutorial](http://www.umuc.edu/current-students/learning-resources/academic-integrity/tutorial/index.cfm)
 {: .check}

 #### Assignment 3: Relational Database